-The Richardson Bay Audubon Center and Sanctuary is working with Shore Up Marin City to restore the urban wetland and prevent the area from flooding.
+The Richardson Bay Audubon Center and Sanctuary is working with Marin City Health and Climate Justice to restore the urban wetland and prevent the area from flooding.
 In order to restore the urban wetland, they will reach out to the community and involve youth and volunteers to conduct surveys, recognize bird and wildlife species, and collect data of the site.
 Both organizations will dive deeper and compile existing-site data related to species diversity, geophysical processes, existing topography, existing infrastructure, and sea level rise modeling.
 The Richardson Bay Audubon Center and Sanctuary will also work with local agencies to integrate their plans with larger structural repairs or supports for the site.
 The overall goal is to have a plant based restoration, restoring both tidal influence and vegetation.
 As a result, this project will provide support for Marin City residents, and engage the community with a space for nature.

 What is an urban wetland?